A Physics-Embedded Dual-Learning Imaging Framework for Electrical Impedance Tomography: Mathematical Framework and Comparison of EIT Approaches

-In TPMs, all experiments are conducted under the assumption of smooth conductivity, as shown in Figure 1(b).
-This is necessary because automatic differentiation requires the forward network $u\left( x,y \right) =f_{u}^{semi}\left( x,y \right) $ to be differentiable in order to compute the PDE loss term in the inverse network $f_{\sigma}^{semi}\left( x,y \right) $.
-The automatic differentiation (AD) approach is formulated as follows:
+In traditional TPMs, experiments are conducted under the assumption of smooth conductivity (Fig. 1(b)).
+This is because automatic differentiation requires the forward network $u(x,y)=f_u^{semi}(x,y)$ to be continuously differentiable in order to compute PDE losses in the inverse network.
+Consequently, the conductivity must be strictly positive and continuously differentiable, i.e., $\sigma(x,y)\in C^1(\mathscr{H})$ with $0<l_b\leq\sigma(x,y)$ \cite{evans2010partial}.
+However, such assumptions rarely hold in practice.
+Realistic conductivity distributions are often piecewise continuous, as shown in Fig. 1(f), where sharp transitions exist across object boundaries.
+To address this gap, we relax the smoothness assumption and allow $\sigma(x,y)$ to be piecewise continuous, thereby enabling the reconstruction of complex shapes such as triangles and squares with sharp edges, as well as validation using real experimental data.